methodgames/methodgames.github.io/roleplay.md

 #### Miscellaneous Information:
 - Tool cupboards will stack building materials (wood, stone, metal fragments, and high quality metal) up to stacks of 50,000.
-- You may ask a staff member to trade 4 wind turbines for a test generator.
+<del>- You may ask a staff member to trade 4 wind turbines for a test generator.</del>

 <a name="Raiding-and-Looting" style="display: block; margin-top: 15px;"></a>